mantidproject/mantid/dev-docs/source/ISISEnergyTransferTab.rst

 ISIS Indirect Energy Transfer Wrapper
 +++++++++++++++++++++++++++++++++++++
-:code:`ISISIndirectEnergyTransferWrapper` is the main algorithm in the tab.
+:code:`ISISIndirectEnergyTransfer` is the main algorithm in the tab.
 Various functions manage operations related to algorithm execution.
 A series of setters configure algorithm parameters. :code:`validateRunData` employs :code:`IETDataValidator` to validate algorithm parameters.
 Execution of the algorithm takes place within :code:`runIETAlgorithm` post validation and parameters configuration.